 Even though I think Gary has a major point, my championing mnemonics over rote learning is not going to stop.
 I’m far too devoted to memory tricks and tactics that actually work.

 So what makes rote learning easier?
 Read on, dear Memorizers, read on.

-Actually, Gary’s given me permission to quote directly from what he rote, so I’m going to hand things over to him.
+Actually, Gary’s given me permission to quote directly from what he wrote, so I’m going to hand things over to him.
 And I’m grateful that he’s the opposite of the man who fought against mnemonics in his approach.

 Sure, it takes longer and you have to work harder to remember stuff, but the crux of the matter is that you don’t have to think.
 And most of us prefer this way of learning, it’s a lazier way.